 Other than the unawareness related to MTD, Brexit is another reason behind BCC’s decision to delay the implementation of MTD.

 A total of 51.9% have voted for full withdrawal from EU, there still hasn’t been a fix statement with a finalised date.
-The SME’s (Small and Medium-sized Enterprises) have been going through a tough time due to numerous costs with increased overheads due to addition of Brexit related costs.
-The UK stepping out of EU, will end up adding a tonne load of administrative burden as no one can have a certain prediction about what will Brexit bring to the nation.
+The SME’s (Small and Medium-sized Enterprises) has been going through a tough time due to numerous costs with increased overheads due to the addition of Brexit related costs.
+The UK stepping out of the EU, will end up adding a tonne load of the administrative burden as no one can have a certain prediction about what will Brexit brings to the nation.